-My name is Bertrand Delacrétaz and I am currently working for Adobe‘s Basel office, as a principal scientist in the Adobe Experience Manager and Adobe Experience Cloud teams.
+My name is Bertrand Delacrétaz and I am currently working for Adobe‘s Basel office in Switzerland, as a Principal Scientist in the Adobe Experience Manager and Adobe Experience Cloud teams.

 This mostly means acting as an internal consultant on software architecture, implementing prototypes and proof of concepts and helping define the future direction of our products.
 I’m also heavily involved in promoting Open Development and Open Source internally.

-I am a long-term member of the Apache Software Foundation, on my ninth term (2017-2018) as a member of its Board of Directors, active committer on the Apache Sling project.
+I am a long-term Member of the Apache Software Foundation and currently (2020-2021) also a member of its Board of Directors.
+I’m an active committer on the Apache Sling project.
 I’ve been involved in many projects there since year 2000: Cocoon, FOP, Solr and as an incubation mentor for (at least) Wicket, Pig, Tika, ESME, ACE, Clerezza, DeviceMap, Flex, Unomi NetBeans and OpenWhisk.
 I have some projects on GitHub as well.

-I’m a regular speaker at tech conferences and have spoken at ApacheCon, adaptTo(), FOSDEM, Devoxx.fr (upcoming), Paris Open Source Summit, Berlin Buzzwords, Transfer Summit and various CQ-related conferences, often on topics related to how open source communities work, on software simplicity and quality or on technical topics around Sling, OSGi and JCR.
+I’m a regular speaker at tech conferences and have spoken at ApacheCon, adaptTo(), FOSDEM, Devoxx Paris, Paris Open Source Summit, BlendWebMix Lyon, Berlin Buzzwords, Transfer Summit and various CQ-related conferences, often on topics related to how open source communities work, on software simplicity and quality or on technical topics around Sling, OSGi and JCR.
 Slides at http://www.slideshare.net/bdelacretaz/, some with linked videos.
-More info, interviews and guest blog posts are linked from my virtual pressbook at pinboard.in.
+More info, video recordings, interviews and guest blog posts are linked from my virtual pressbook at pinboard.in.

 If you are wondering how to pronounce my name, you’re not alone and you can hear me say it at the beginning of a recording of one of my talks.